 About Central Texas Tree Care

 If I leave a message how soon will someone follow up?

 We make every effort to answer each call directly.
 However sometimes you may need to leave a message.
 If that’s the case we will get back to you by the next day during the week and by Monday, if not sooner over the weekend.

 If it’s an emergency, please say so in the message and we will call you back as soon as possible.
 Completed contact forms are usually followed up on within hours or if sent after hours, by the next morning.
 We understand the importance of giving our customers the best service and we are committed to doing everything we can to meet that expectation.

 What forms of payment do you take?

-We happily accept personal checks, business checks, credit cards and of course cash.
+We happily accept personal checks, business checks, credit cards and, of course, cash.
 We accept Visa, Mastercard and Discover.
 Currently we do not take American Express although that might change in the future.
 We ask that our services be paid for upon completion of the job and we do not ask for a deposit or payment up front.
-We like to check with our customers to make sure you are completely satisfied upon its completion and at that time we present the invoice.
+We like to check with our customers to make sure you are completely satisfied upon the completion of the job and at that time we present the invoice.
 Note that very large jobs may require some deposit.